Asalamu’alaykum wa rahmatullahi wa barakatu ladies,

 Replacing criticism with confidence (be it from yourself or others)

 I’ll point out here, that the homeschooling journey, no matter how long you’ve been on it, is riddled with self-doubt (though it does ease over time), but that isn’t necessarily a bad thing.
 At the end of the day, we took on the responsibility of our children’s education, it isn’t something we should take lightly.

 But that doesn’t mean that we need to criticise ourselves for everything that goes a little pear-shaped.
 Homeschooling is just as much a learning curve for you as it is your children, have mercy on yourself!

 And what about when others begin to question your decision, place doubts on your capability, or even compare your children to someone else’s (yes, this happens), it can really cause that-self-doubt to skyrocket (if you let it….).
-It can even cause tensions between spouses as it’s inevitable that you take your frustrations out on those around you.
+It can even cause tensions between spouses and children as it’s inevitable that you take your frustrations out on those around you.